serokell/blog-posts/Introduction to Free Monads/article.md

 ```

 Notice that for `Add` we're saying that it takes two arguments `t`, its result is also `t`, but ultimately, the continuation returns the type `a`.
-In practice, we will define `add :: t -> t -> Free (ASTF t) t`, but to have a lawful `Functor`, and also more flexibility, we're not assuming these types are the same.
+In practice, we will define `add :: t -> t -> Free (ASTF t) t`, but to have a lawful `Functor` and also more flexibility, we're not assuming these types are the same.
 Similar reasoning applies to `Input`.

-With `Output`, we could've defined it as `Output t (() -> a)`, since our output action doesn't have any meaningful result.
+With `Output`, we could've defined it as `Output t (() -> a)` since our output action doesn't have any meaningful result.
-But we omit this extraneous argument, and simply encode the continuation as a value.
+But we omit this extraneous argument and simply encode the continuation as a value.
 In practice, we'll set `a` to be `()`.

 We can now define our monad and a few helper functions: